shorn/fruitfly/readme.md

 # Customising the generated code

 This plugin is not intended be published in the marketplace.
-It's MIT licenced - so I can stop you from publishing it to the marketplace.
+The intent is to fork it, or copy it into your target project, and then customise it to the requirements of your specific project.

+Fruitfly is MIT licenced - so I couldn't prevent you from publishing it to the marketplace even if I wanted to.
 But please re-label it if you do that.
-That is, rename it and set your own vendor and support email.
-The intent is to fork it, or copy it into your target project, and then customise it to the requirements of your specific project.
+That is: fork the repo, rename it and set your own vendor and support email in plugin.xml.

 To customise the generated code: